slqdk/NoteControl/docs/frontend.md

 collapses automatically on narrow viewports).

-**Viewer-role vaults**: every editable field renders **disabled** — Name, Tags, Locked, Version + state, Font / Font size / Width — so the viewer can read the values but inputs are inert.
+**Viewer-role vaults**: every editable field renders **disabled** — Name, Tags, Version + state, Font / Font size / Width — so the viewer can read the values but inputs are inert.
 The action buttons (Move, Delete, ＋ Add Note Widget) are **hidden entirely**.
 The folder Cover row (Upload / Replace / Delete) is also hidden; the cover banner itself still renders on the Folder page.
 Export buttons remain — export is a read operation.
 The mobile `MobileNoteProperties` slim-section mirrors the desktop disable/hide propagation.
+The "Previous releases" list itself remains visible to viewers (it's metadata about the note's history); clicking an entry opens the archive viewer in read-only mode, same as any view.
+The archive viewer's **Delete release** button is not currently gated client-side — the server rejects with 403, which the user sees as an inline error.

 ## Note widgets